 You are also allowed to work during your studies (how much depends on your nationality and/or residence).

-Oh, and because of the weather, you’ll need to invest in warm and preferably waterproof outerwear.
+Because of the weather, you’ll need to invest in warm, insulated and preferably waterproof outerwear.

 How to Work in Finland after Studies?

 If you wish to work in Finland after graduation, here are some useful things to know:

 - Most Finns graduate from university with a Master’s degree.
 So, if you are aiming for a career in Finland, I recommend making a master’s degree too.

 - Summer jobs and your thesis are a great way to get you working for a Finnish company.

 - Speaking Finnish is a valuable asset.
 Nobody expects you to be fluent in a heartbeat.
 You can start immediately and take my free Finnish Pronunciation for Beginners course.

 - If Finnish feels impossible, don’t be discouraged, keep your head down and continue your studies.
 Just imagine where you’ll be in six months!
 Your attitude, ability to learn and social skills are the biggest factors in scoring a job.